-The Ph.D. training program combines mandatory elements that are required for all doctoral candidates within GEAS with courses and skill provision that are based on individual doctoral candidates' training needs in the context of their dissertation research.
+The PhD training program combines mandatory elements that are required for all doctoral candidates within GEAS with courses and skill provisions that are based on individual doctoral candidates' training needs in the context of their dissertation research.

 The scientific focus of the program, of course, also determines the curriculum which is offered to you and is designed to support your research.
-The core course of the GEAS graduate programme is the GEAS Institutional Theory Course in the first semester.
-The course combines different approaches, domains and dynamics of institutional theory and is designed to give doctoral candidates a deeper understanding of the research focus of GEAS, the study of institutions.
+The core course of the GEAS graduate program are the GEAS Institutional Theory Course and Research Design in the first (or second) semester.
+The courses combine different approaches, domains and dynamics of institutional theory and are designed to give doctoral candidates a deeper understanding of the research focus of GEAS, the study of institutions.

 In the course of the program, doctoral candidates will encounter different phases of work, ranging from periods where doctoral candidates will work in larger or smaller groups to phases where they will predominantly focus on their own research projects.
 While doctoral candidates will receive 30 credit points from course work during their training at GEAS, the amount of course work will be the highest in their first year in the program and decrease gradually over their second and third year to allow doctoral candidates to focus on their dissertations.

 An advisory committee formed by three advisors will guide doctoral candidates.
 One advisor will be in a candidate's country specialization within East Asian Studies.
 To secure firm theoretical and methodological grounding in a discipline, at least one of the members of the advisory committee will be from the candidate's specialty discipline in the social sciences, history, humanities, business and economics, law or anthropology.

 Advisors and doctoral candidates will sign a supervisory agreement that stipulates the rights and obligations of advisors and doctoral candidates as well as the procedures in case of non-compliance and the conditions for withdrawal from the program.